aishatpopoola/vehicles-app/README.md

 - data entered into add vehicle modal doesn't get cleared after vehicle is added
 - Code can still be refactored further
 - User interface can be imoproved further
+- Page title can be worked on
+- Page icon and description can be improved

 ## Technology Used